Sylvia T. Brown, Dean, 4205L Health Sciences Building

 Admission Criteria for the Undergraduate BSN Option

-Freshmen may declare an intent to enroll in nursing until officially admitted to the College of Nursing after filing an application for admission to the major and meeting eligibility requirements prior to enrollment in the first nursing courses.
+Freshmen may declare an intent to enroll in nursing but are assigned to General College until officially admitted to the College of Nursing after filing an application for admission to the major and meeting eligibility requirements prior to enrollment in the first nursing courses.
 Students should not apply to the College of Nursing until their last semester of pre-requisite courses.
-Eligibility is based upon a minimum cumulative 2.5 GPA (cumulative 2.75 GPA effective fall, 2017), a standardized preadmission test (prelicensure students only) and completion of foundations curriculum requirements.
+Eligibility is based upon a minimum cumulative 2.5 GPA, a standardized preadmission test (prelicensure students only) and completion of foundations curriculum requirements.
 A minimum grade of C (2.0) is required in biology, chemistry, and college algebra or equivalent.
 Admission to nursing courses is competitive and limited due to space availability and accrediting requirements.
-Students desiring readmission after an absence of one or more semesters must follow the readmission procedure as outlined in the College of Nursing Undergraduate Student Handbook.
+Students desiring readmission after an absence of one or more semesters must secure approval from the university admissions office and the College of Nursing Student Affairs Committee.
 Financial aid is available through scholarships and loans from government and private sources, work-study, and self-help programs.
 Information is available from the university director of financial aid or the College of Nursing director of student services.

 Admission Criteria for the Accelerated Second Degree BSN Option

 To be eligible to apply for this option the applicant must have a bachelor’s degree from an accredited college or university with a cumulative GPA of 3.0 or better and at least a B (3.0) in each of the specified mathematics, biology, and chemistry courses.
 A “C” (2.0) in the other prerequisite courses is also required.
-All science prerequisite courses must be less than 5 years old at the time of admission.
-In addition, the applicant must have completed a standardized pre-admission test and meet required scores for admission.
+In addition, the applicant must have completed the National League for Nursing Pre-admission Examination (NLN PAX).
+Students achieving a composite score of 120 or higher and 50th percentile in each subtest area will be given preference.

 The College of Nursing requires a grade of C (2.0) as the minimum passing grade for all nursing courses.
 Opportunity to repeat a nursing course is limited by the College of Nursing Progression requirements as printed in the current student handbook.
 Students must earn a 2.0 (C) to pass a required nursing course.
 If a student earns less than a 2.0 (C) in more than one course, they are not eligible to continue in the CON.

-The College of Nursing utilizes diagnostic tests throughout the CON undergraduate curriculum.
+The College of Nursing utilizes diagnostic tests for each of the 4 semesters a student is enrolled in the CON undergraduate curriculum.
 Tests may also be required prior to admission, during the semester, or near the completion of the semester.
 Results are used to assist students from entrance to graduation in determining nursing content that has been mastered.
 Various enhancement materials are used to assist with identified weaknesses.